LorittaBot/DiscordInteraKTions/README.md

 }
 ```

+After that, you have two options on how to process and handle the interactions...

+#### Interactions via HTTP POST

 ```kotlin
 val interactions = InteractionsServer(
     applicationId = 12345L, // Change the Application ID to your Bot's Application ID